rbisdorff/Digraph3/docSphinx/index.rst

 ..........................
 :New:

    - The cythonized HPC Digraph3 modules have been reviewed and further optimised: see :ref:`cythonized Digraph3 modules <HPC-Tutorial-label>`.
+Nvidia GPU acceleration tests for :py:mod:`cIntegerOutrankingDigraph` instances with Python Cuda *numba* may be found in the *cuda* directory of the Digraph3 resources.

    - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.